Ride the Valins Mountains

 Club chasse et pêche or similar

 The North Shore of the Fjord, which you’ll discover today, offers scenery even more impressive, perhaps, than that of the southern shore.
 You’ll pass much of the day in the region of Monts-Valin, a rocky massif overlooking the fjord and offering views of the national park.
 The snow cover in this sector is simply spectacular.
-Arrive at the end of the day in Tadoussac, a charming village bordering the grand St. Lawrence River at the mouth of the Saguenay Fjord.
-Night in a traditional lodge.
+Return at the end of the day in Tadoussac, this charming village bordering the grand St. Lawrence River at the mouth of the Saguenay Fjord.
+Second night in a traditional lodge.

 Le Petit Manoir du Casino or similar